 - Detailed information about the organization

-- Financial information related to the organization and the project you are asking us to fund
+- Financial information related to the organization and the project you are requesting funding for

-Step 4: Once you've reviewed the steps above and confirmed your organization is eligible, click the Apply Today button to sign up or sign in, and then begin your application.
+Step 3: Click the Apply Now button to sign up or sign in and begin your application.

 INELIGIBLE APPLICANTS & ACTIVITIES